Project Description

 Spray

 You can detect skunk spray from a mile away.
 So do not rely on odor to tell you much.
 Possums also admit a skunk-like odor.
 And remember, a sprayed animal can trick you into thinking there are skunks on your property.
 Sprayed dogs and cats will retreat underneath decks and porches.
-Skunk odor that persists with varying degrees of intensity, tells you there is a dead skunk.
+A skunk odor that persists with varying degrees of intensity tells you there is a dead skunk.
 You might need a skunk exterminator to use a pole hook to pull the carcass out of a confined space.

-Skunk Fest And Skunk Removal In Cleveland, Ohio
+Skunk Fest In Cleveland, Ohio

-North Ridgeville, Ohio holds an annual community event, Skunk Fest.
+North Ridgeville, Ohio, holds an annual community event, Skunk Fest.
 Skunk Haven is a non-profit group that is puts it on.
 It is wonderful.

-If you want to celebrate them, or find one for a pet, seek them out.
+If you want to celebrate them or find one for a pet, seek them out.
 If you need help ridding your home of them, let Lakewood Exterminating help.